Creating a shot list is an invaluable tool for your production, but unexpected obstacles can arise on your film set at any time.

 “In preparing for battle, I have always found that plans are useless, but planning is indispensable.”— D.D.
 Eisenhower

-With the StudioBinder shot list software, you can keep everyone in the loop by sharing your list.
-You can collaborate from anywhere.
+With StudioBinder's Shot List Software, you can keep everyone in the loop by sharing your shots and collaborate from anywhere.

 Your department heads know your creative and visual goals for the day.

 When things don’t go according to plan, you can still use the original concepts that got you excited about your shots in the first place.

 How to Make a Shot List with StudioBinder

 SHOT LIST GOALS

 You have a specific vision for your next film.